California Bankers Ass'n v. Shultz: Supreme Court

 Justice Douglas wrote a dissenting opinion.
 He was joined in part by Justice Brennan on points related on his opinion that the California Bankers Association had standing in the case and that there were significant privacy rights that could be violated by having banks record every transaction of their customers, which the government could have the capability to pull.
-Justice Douglas continued in his dissent concerns that through the Act, Congress gave the Secretary of the Treasury powers at their discretion that could violate the Fourth Amendment.
+Justice Douglas concluded that "the grant of authority by Congress to the Secretary of the Treasury is too broad to pass constitutional muster."

 Justice Brennan also wrote a dissenting opinion, further expressing on Justice Douglas' opinion about the Act giving Secretary of the Treasure excessive powers that would invade privacy rights.
 Justice Marshall wrote another dissenting opinion that stated Katz v.
 United States allowed the records to be kept by banks under the Act to be seen as an intangible extension of a person's private property and so the Act violated the Fourth Amendment.